 “I am so proud that Vodafone is supporting the Stand Up campaign,” added Helen Lamprell, Corporate & External Affairs Director at Vodafone UK.
-“Vodafone has a strong heritage in helping families and carers navigate through the social and digital worlds in a safe way via our Digital Parenting magazine and global anti-cyberbullying programmes.
+“Vodafone has a strong heritage in helping families and carers navigate through the social and digital worlds in a safe way via global anti-cyberbullying programmes.
 This campaign further encourages and empowers people to build resilience and lead a happy digital life.
 With the support of the Vodafone Foundation, we look forward to backing the Stand Up campaign through our #BeStrong programme, which helps people convey their support for others.”

 - Go to the Stand Up To Bullying website to find out more and to get anti-bullying advice for parents, children, schools and other organisations